Air in Pool Pump: How to Prevent Bubbles (Ultimate Pool Owner’s Guide)

 How to Prevent Future Air Bubbles in the Pool

 It’s always better to prevent than cure.
-So here are some reasonable tips to help you avoid air bubbles in your pool:
+So here are some reasonable tips to help you avoid air bubbles in the pool:

 Knowing the warning signs is the best way to tell if there’s a problem with your pool’s above-ground equipment.
 If you’re noticing air bubbles in your pool, it’s time to act.